Synthetixio/perps-keepers/README.md

 We use github actions for continuos deployments.
 See /.github/workflows/deploy-keeper.yml

-- Merge/Push to branch `develop` will trigger a staging release and start the keeper on `ovm-kovan`
+- Merge/Push to branch `develop` will trigger a staging release and start the keeper on `ovm-goerli`
 - Merge/Push to branch `master` will trigger a production release and start the keeper on `ovm-mainnet`

 To set this up as a fork we need to create github secrets for all required environment variables